flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

 At about 30ft we start our flare by pulling back on the sidestick carefully.
 We only need a few degrees in positive pitch and hold the aircraft there.
 Too much flare will cause the aircraft to float down the runway, too little will cause a harder landing.

-At about 10-20ft we pull back the thrust levers to idle (the aircraft also sounds the callout "retard retard ...") so the we are at idle thrust **before** we touch the ground.
+At about 10-20ft we pull back the thrust levers to idle (the aircraft also sounds the callout "retard retard ...") so that we are at idle thrust **before** we touch the ground.

 ![PFD during flare](../assets/beginner-guide/landing/PFD-Flare.png "PFD during flare"){loading=lazy }